britram/taps-transports/draft-ietf-taps-transports.md

 - multicast, anycast, or IPv4 broadcast.
 - port multiplexing (as for UDP).
 - message-oriented delivery (as for UDP).
+- Uni-or bidirectional communication.
+Transmission in each direction is independent.
 - non-reliable delivery (as for UDP).
 - non-ordered delivery (as for UDP).
-- error and misdelivery detection (checksum).
+- misdelivery detection (the checksum always provides protection from misdelivery).
 - partial or full integrity protection.
 The checksum coverage field indicates the size of the payload data covered by the checksum.

 ## Datagram Congestion Control Protocol (DCCP)